Azure/azure-iot-sdk-java/upcoming_certificate_changes_readme.md

-This team will continue to support the 1.X.X [Long Term Support releases](https://github.com/Azure/azure-iot-sdk-java#long-term-support) as we have in the past with important bug fixes, but newer features will only be added to the new 2.X.X versions, so users are strongly recommended to upgrade to the 2.X.X releases once they are published.
+This team will continue to support the 1.X.X [Long Term Support releases](https://github.com/Azure/azure-iot-sdk-java#long-term-support) as we have in the past with important bug fixes, but newer features will only be added to the new 2.X.X versions, so users are strongly recommended to upgrade to the 2.X.X releases once they have a published long term support release.

 **Users who don't upgrade to the packages in [this release](https://github.com/Azure/azure-iot-sdk-java/releases/tag/lts_7_2021) or to the upcoming 2.X.X packages will begin experiencing unrecoverable, consistent connection failures from their devices starting June 2022.**